tess-snyk/snyk-azure-workshop/README.md

 * Install NPM:https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 # Workshop Steps
-If you don't have the Azure CLI installed, install it now as follows
+If you don't have the Azure CLI installed, install it now as follows.
+This may take 15-20 minutes in the background so continue with Lab 1 using the UI method if the CLI is not yet installed.
+You will use the CLI in later steps.

 https://docs.microsoft.com/en-us/cli/azure/install-azure-cli